CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 **Show only Final Good Item** – narrow the list of displayed items to only the Final Good Item.

-**Block creation of new Pick Receipts** – enabling this option disables the following option: "Create new Pick Receipt when a new Manufacturing Order is added."
+**Block creation of new Pick Receipts** –  this option blocks the user from creating new Pick Receipts.
+WMS users will be able only to work on Pick Receipts created in the SAP.
+Enabling this option disables the following option: "Create new Pick Receipt when a new Manufacturing Order is added."

 **Create a new Pick Receipt when a new Manufacturing Order is added** – creates a new Pick Receipt Instead of adding its content to the currently opened one.